What to expect

 - Good character consideration (this sometimes happens later in the process)

-- Shortlisting – this might include Qualifying Tests, Telephone assessments or a paper sift of a statement of suitability, CV, or an Eligibility statement (non-legal roles) or Eligibility for legally qualified candidates
+- Shortlisting – this might include Online Tests, Telephone assessments or a paper sift of a statement of suitability, CV, or the eligibility information you provided

 - Selection day